 “The Cinematic Topos of Disability and the Example of Avatar: A Rhetorical Critique.”
 Ethos: A Digital Review of Arts, Humanities, and Public Ethics, vol. 2, no. 2, 2015, pp. 40-59.

 Analyzes and criticizes the rhetorical use of disability in James Cameron’s Avatar, arguing that the film’s rhetoric reifies disabled people as rhetorical devices rather than autonomous characters.

 “Picking Up the Fragments of the 2012 Election: Memes, Topoi, and Political Rhetoric.”
 Present Tense: A Journal of Rhetoric in Society, vol. 5, no. 1, 2015.

-Rhetorically analyzes the “meme war” surrounding the 2012 election, arguing that transitory fragments like “binders full of women” fucntion as rhetorical topoi and, in turn, prompt us to reconsider the ostensible fixity of “the topics.”
+Rhetorically analyzes the “meme war” surrounding the 2012 election, arguing that transitory fragments like “binders full of women” function as rhetorical topoi and, in turn, prompt us to reconsider the ostensible fixity of “the topics.”

 Ben Wetherbee and Stephanie Weaver. “‘You Know the Business and I Know the Chemistry’: The Scientific Ethos of Breaking Bad.”
 Excursions, vol. 4, no. 1, 2013, [17 pp.].

-An analysis of the uses of scientific imagery and language toward rhetorical credibility in the TV series Breaking Bad.
+Analysis of the uses of scientific imagery and language toward rhetorical credibility in the TV series Breaking Bad.

 “Toward a Polyphonic Model of Student Coauthorship: A Response to Joseph Harris and Julie Lindquist.”
 JAC, vol. 32, no. 3-4, 2012, 743-51.